 Some technical questions and issues tend to appear more frequently than others.
 Click the links below to download documents covering some of these issues:

-Selecting the right prodcut: See the document How to Select the Right Low Index Adhesive
+Selecting the right product: See the document How to Select the Right Low Index Adhesive

-Curing and Innerting of low refractive index UV cured polymers: How to get good curing?
-And how to get good innerting (and why is this needed anyhow)?
+Curing and Inerting of low refractive index UV cured polymers: How to get good curing?
+And how to get good inerting (and why is this needed anyhow)?
 See our Inert Atmosphere Guide

-Coating: See below the Video "How to Coat".
-If you need to fine-tune the coating thickness (or to decrease the viscosity) See the documet How to Dilute.
-If you plan to do spin coating click here: Spin Coating.
+Coating: See the Video "How to Coat".
+If you need to fine-tune the coating thickness (or to decrease the viscosity) See the document How to Dilute.
+If you plan to do a spin coating click here: Spin Coating.

 Transmission Vs. Wavelength: See the transmittance curves for 4 materials OF-133, OF-136, OF-1375-A and OF-139-N (they represent other products with the same RI) - click here: Transmittance Curves